Plan a Microsoft Entra self-service password reset deployment

 - Set the Allow users to unlock account without resetting password to Yes.

-By default, Azure AD unlocks accounts when it performs a password reset.
+By default, Microsoft Entra ID unlocks accounts when it performs a password reset.

 Administrator password setting